Arteiii/arteii.net/rust-cookbook/datatypes/primitives/scalar/integers.md

 ---

 In Rust, integers are primitive types used to represent whole numbers.
-They come in both signed and unsigned varieties, with different sizes available for optimal performance or specific use cases.
-Rust provides multiple integer types with different ranges, ensuring type safety and efficient memory use.

-#### Signed vs. Unsigned Integers

 - **Signed integers** (`i`) can store both positive and negative numbers.
   The sign takes one bit, so the range of values is reduced compared to unsigned integers of the same size.